The best places to live in Brussels

 This area lies between the boulevards that surround the historic city centre.
 It's generally the place where visitors are taken to show off the best of Brussels.
 As a result of major renovation works, the downtown area has increasingly regained its charm for residents.

-The Brussels city centre is marked by historic architecture such as the Grand Place, the Royal Palace, museums, charming squares and nightlife venues that surround the Brussels Stock Exchange.
+The Brussels city centre is marked by historic architecture such as the Grand Place, the Royal Palace, museums, charming squares and nightlife venues surrounding the Brussels Stock Exchange.

-Traffic is a problem during peak times, lunch hour and weekend nights.
-Parking is also a concern for residents with a car as garages and parking spaces are rare.
-This is the area for expat urbanites working downtown or looking for a place to stay while studying in Brussels for a while.
+Traffic is a problem during peak times, lunch hours and weekend nights.
+Parking is also a concern for residents with a car, as garages and parking spaces are rare.
+This is the area for expat urbanites working downtown and is also popular with students attending a local university.

 Etterbeek incorporates the European district and the Jubelpark complex.
-The district is also known as Parc du Cinquantenaire.
-This commune also includes the shopping districts of La Chasse, Tongerenstraat, Chez Antoine and Jourdanplein, with its renowned market and famous French fry shack.
+This commune also includes the shopping districts of La Chasse, Tongerenstraat, Chez Antoine and Jourdanplein.

-It's also more affordable than other communes in Brussels and offers easy access to public transport.
+It's also more affordable than many other communes in Brussels, and it offers easy access to public transport.
 For expats working in the European Quarter who want to walk or take a short metro ride, Etterbeek is ideal.
-However, commuting to the international schools on the city's outskirts will require a car.
+Commuting to international schools on the city's outskirts, however, will require a car.

-Parking is always a challenge as most of these neighbourhoods are popular shopping, dining and market destinations.
+Parking is always challenging as most of these neighbourhoods are popular shopping, dining and market destinations.
 Some apartments provide parking, and it's sometimes possible to park on the street during off-peak hours.

 Many expat families live in these areas.
 It's not uncommon to see strollers parked outside of the neighbourhood restaurants.
 Central to downtown and the European Quarter, Ixelles is great for couples, singles or young families.
 The commute to international schools requires a car.

-A mainly residential, cosmopolitan commune, large amounts of green space are found in its parks and forests.
-The Parc de la Woluwe, the Mellaerts Ponds and the Zoniënwoud are wonderful places for relaxing outdoors.
-It's also a favourite of embassies.
+A mainly residential, cosmopolitan commune, large amounts of green space are found in the parks and forests of Woluwe-Saint-Pierre.
+The Parc de Woluwe, the Mellaerts Ponds and the Zoniënwoud are wonderful places for relaxing outdoors.
 Housing here is a mix of apartments, townhouses and large homes, many with private gardens.

-Parking is also a non-issue most of the time.
 The Avenue de Tervueren is one of the main arteries in and out of Brussels and dissects the commune.
-Surrounding streets hide beautiful homes and commercial centres where shops, restaurants, hairdressers and a popular weekly market are frequented by families and young people alike.
+Surrounding streets hide beautiful homes and commercial centres where families and young people alike can frequent shops, restaurants, hairdressers and a popular weekly market.
 The metro and tram also stop here, making it easily accessible to the rest of the city.

 The commune authority itself is also well organised and accommodating to foreigners and new arrivals in Brussels.

 Watermael-Boitsfort is in the south of Brussels and borders Ixelles.
 With easy access to the city, it has gradually become a highly sought-after residential area.
-Half of the commune's territory is covered by the Zoniënwoud, while clusters of semi-rural housing, village houses and large villas give the commune a quaint charm.
-The International School of Brussels (ISB) is located here.
+More than half of the commune's territory is covered by the Zoniënwoud, while clusters of semi-rural housing, village houses and large villas give the commune a quaint charm.
 There's also easy access to the highway.